2072/Decursive/Readme.txt

 command line for exemple, "/dcr macro SetKey V" wlll set the new key to [V].

-Decursive uses the expertise of the ACE 2.0 libraries (those libraries are embedded, you don't need to install any dependency).
+Decursive uses the expertise of the Ace2 libraries (those libraries are embedded, you don't need to install any dependency).

 Many options are available, don't forget to try them.